 - Design & Install the System: Choose a reputable solar installer to create and construct your system.

 - Complete the Pre-Filing Registration: Before filing your tax return, you’ll have to complete a registration form with the IRS on their online portal.
 It’ll ask for information about the system and your organization.
 Upon completion, you’ll get a registration number.
-More information on the pre-filing process is expected in late 2023 or early 2024.

 - File Tax Return & Get Paid: With a valid registration number, you can file your tax return (normally a 990 T) for the year the system was placed into service.
 Then, you’ll receive your payment either electronically or through the mail.